-Over the last few years, several handheld breath analysis devices have been introduced to the market offering presumably easy and accessible metabolic measurements.
-Their claims coupled with lack of validation have given rise to understandable skepticism and confusion.
-In this article, we explain what’s true and what’s not true around the metabolic analysis and debunk the myth of measuring your metabolism with one breath.
+Over the last few years, several handheld breath analysis devices have been introduced to the market, offering presumably easy and accessible metabolic measurements.
+Their claims, coupled with a lack of validation, have given rise to understandable skepticism and confusion.
+In this article, we explain what’s true and what’s not true around metabolic analysis and debunk the myth of measuring your metabolism with one breath.

-A little bit of background first around metabolic analysis and breath measurements.
+A little bit of background first around the metabolic analysis and breath measurements.
 Breath analysis is the gold standard method for measuring metabolic activity in the human body.
-Specifically, It provides the most accurate way of measuring how many calories you burn as well as how many are coming from fats and carbohydrates.
-This is done through the measurement of oxygen consumption (AKA VO2max) and carbon dioxide production (AKA VCO2).
-By combining these two variables we are able to calculate the number of calories as well the participation of fats and carbohydrates in your calorie burn using the formulae below:
+Specifically, It provides the most accurate way of measuring how many calories you burn and how many are from fats and carbohydrates.
+This is done by measuring oxygen consumption (AKA VO2max) and carbon dioxide production (AKA VCO2).
+By combining these two variables, we can calculate the number of calories as well the participation of fats and carbohydrates in your calorie burn using the formulae below: